 Other work includes Dad Dancing with Second Hand Dance, Puffball at The Yard/ BAC, Shadwell’s Tempest and Le Malade Imaginaire with OAE at Shakespeare’s Globe.

-Currently Caroline is developing NINA, a contemporary spin on Chekhov’s The Seagull, as well as LOSING MY RAG, an installation about the gender health gap in the UK.
+Currently Caroline is working on a triptych on gender called PLEASE MIND THE GAP.
+The triptych includes NINA, a contemporary response to Chekhov’s The Seagull, as well as LOSING MY RAG, an installation about the gender health-gap in the UK.
+Caroline’s projects are mainly produced by Kate Yedigaroff and Matthew Austin of the excellent MAYK.